 Issuance of PFC Obligations.
-The PFC Indenture provides that in order to provide sufficient funds for the financing or refinancing of Projects (as defined in the PFC Indenture to include Approved Projects (as defined herein under "PFC PROGRAM AT O'HARE")), PFC Obligations are authorized to be issued on a parity basis as to the lien on the PFC Revenues with PFC Obligations outstanding from time to time, without limitation as to amount except as may be limited by law and, subject to the satisfaction by the City of certain conditions regarding the issuance of additional PFC Obligations, for the purpose of (a) the payment, or the reimbursement for the payment of, the Costs of Projects, (b) the refunding of any PFC Obligations or other obligations issued to finance or refinance Costs of Projects, including, without limitation, any revenue bonds or commercial paper notes issued by the City to finance or refinance the Costs of Projects or (c) the funding of any Fund or Account as specified in the PFC Indenture, for the purposes set forth therein.
+The PFC Indenture provides that in order to provide sufficient funds for the financing or refinancing of Projects (as defined in the PFC Indenture to include Approved Projects as defined herein under "PFC PROGRAM AT O'HARE"), PFC Obligations are authorized to be issued on a parity basis as to the lien on the PFC Revenues with PFC Obligations outstanding from time to time, without limitation as to amount except as may be limited by law and; subject to the satisfaction by the City of certain conditions regarding the issuance of additional PFC Obligations; for the purpose of (a) the payment; or the reimbursement for the payment of, certain costs of Approved Projects; (b) the refunding of any PFC Obligations or other obligations issued to finance or refinance certain costs of Approved Projects, including, without limitation, any revenue bonds or commercial paper notes issued by the City to finance or refinance certain costs of Approved Projects or (c) the funding of any Fund or Account as specified in the PFC Indenture, for the purposes set forth therein.
 Any PFC Obligations issued pursuant to the authorization described in this paragraph for the purpose of the refunding of PFC Obligations are referred to herein as "Refunding PFC Obligations" and any PFC Obligations issued for any other authorized purpose are referred to herein as "Project PFC Obligations."